apexcharts/apexcharts.js/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: 🐞 Report a bug that you found

+---

+> **For support questions, please use [ApexCharts Forums](https://apexcharts.com/forums/) or [stackoverflow](https://stackoverflow.com/questions/tagged/apexcharts) with the tag apexcharts**.

 ## Codepen

 Modify [this codepen](https://codepen.io/apexcharts/pen/bxzgZJ) to demonstrate the problem clearly, just fork it and paste the resulting codepen in your issue.
 Please make sure this is a **minimal example**, containing only the minimum necessary code to help us troubleshoot your problem.
 Issues/bug reports without reproducible example will be given least priority, so make sure you include one.